Home

 Balloon Payment Loan:

-A balloon payment loan is a formalized loan with a final payment that is larger than the regular payment amount.
 Balloon payment loans usually have a lower interest rate than a standard loan to compensate for the larger, final payment.
-Most balloon payment loans have fixed monthly principal and interest payments with a defined payback period.

 Banking:

-Banking Banking consists of two basic operations: 1) receiving money from the general public and 2) investing this money to make a profit.
-The money a bank receives is in the form of deposits, while its investments usually consist of loans and securities on which it earns interest.
-Banks typically offer two general typs of accounts to their depositors: savings and checking.
 Savings accounts are designed for people who wish to save money and have it earn interest, while checking accounts are designed to keep money in the bank that may be used without coming to the bank to withdraw it.
-This is accomplished by writing a check.

 Barter:

 The exchange of one kind of property for another without the use of money.
-(The exchange of goods for money is called a sale; the exchange of similar goods such as a car for a car is a trade).
+(The exchange of goods for money is called a bill of sale; the exchange of similar goods such as a car for a car is a trade).

 Base Unit of Measure: